-- Shocks in the Internal Model apply to all fixed income assets, whereas the Standard Formula does not apply shocks to the government bonds issued by members of the European Union in their own currency - In the Internal Model mortgage exposure is treated under the Credit Spread Risk module, whereas in the Standard Formula these are treated under the Counterparty Default Risk module - In contrast to the Standard Formula, the Internal Model recognises that volatility of credit spreads on our assets is mitigated by the illiquid nature of the liabilities through the use of the Aligned Reference Portfolio (ARP) approach
+- Shocks in the Internal Model apply to all fixed income assets and mortgages, whereas the Standard Formula does not apply shocks to the sovereign bonds issued by EU governments and mortgages.
+Under Standard Formula, mortgages are shocked under Counterparty Default risk module. - In contrast to the Standard Formula, the Internal Model recognises that exposure to volatility on credit spreads on our assets is mitigated by the illiquid nature of our liabilities through the Aligned Reference Portfolio (ARP) approach.